31: Assignments, Promotions, Retention

 IDENTITY AT SEPARATION OR RETIREMENT

 We conclude this section by pondering two possible outcomes resulting from military service.
-The first outcome is that of a Christian leader ending the years of uniformed service more humble because of the trials faced, better equipped for future work among the nations of the world, and more aware of strengths and weaknesses as a result of leaning into the joint team.
-A different and worse outcome would be a Christian leader leaving uniform with regret, retaining pride, having self-focused confidence, or maybe harboring bitterness—all because their hard work didn’t achieve the promotions sought, the affirmation of a military system is lost, or there remains a self-confidence in physical or mental abilities.
+The first outcome is that of a Christian leader ending the years of uniformed service more humble because of the trials faced, better equipped for future work among the nations of the world, and more aware of personal strengths and weaknesses as a result of leaning into the joint team.
+A different and worse outcome would be a Christian leader leaving uniform while retaining pride, having self-focused confidence, or maybe harboring bitterness—all because they think their hard work didn’t achieve the promotions sought, or because they have lost the affirmation of a military system, or if there remains a self-confidence in physical or mental abilities.
 To desire the first outcome requires us to increasingly know God while being aware of the threats to our spiritual health that come with professional military service (Proverbs 21:1-5).

-Another danger comes when our motivation for serving becomes corrupted by wrong expectations or a sense of entitlement with special privileges.
+Flee temptations that corrupt our motivation for service, especially a sense of entitlement and a desire for special privileges.
 There is no rank when we leave the service.
 Practice humility and gratitude now, denying yourself privileges that don’t enable you to do your job better.
 You are to “be submissive to rulers and authorities, to be obedient, to be ready for every good work, to speak evil of no one, to avoid quarreling, to be gentle, and to show perfect courtesy toward all people” (Titus 3:1-2).
 You can accept the affirmation that comes from annual evaluations, awards, and reports without placing confidence in such recognition.
-There may be a day when you get passed over or leave the military before you want to.
+There may be a day when you get passed over or leave the military before you desire.
 Trust God’s daily provision, enter His rest, and allow Him to make all things right.